Skip to content

 Connecting to Safespring

-For general encrypted connection options to your instances in the Safespring infrastructure we refer to the documentation writte for the new platform here.
+For general encrypted connection options to your instances in the Safespring infrastructure we refer to the documentation written for the new platform here.
 Wireguard replaces the older openvpn setup descibred below as well as the Saferoute option which at the moment does not work in our version 2 of the platform we are migrating our customers to.

 The instances you have set up in Safespring Compute will get floating IP addresses from the SUNET/UNINETT IP pool and are the way of contact for the clients connecting to you services.